North Carolina's federal lawmakers criticize President Biden's remarks about Afghanistan collapse - Salisbury Post

 North Carolina’s federal lawmakers criticize President Biden’s remarks about Afghanistan collapse

-WASHINGTON — North Carolina’s federal lawmakers on Monday criticized President Joe Biden’s ongoing decisions regarding the withdrawal of U.S. troops from Afghanistan following a Taliban takeover.
+WASHINGTON — North Carolina’s federal lawmakers have criticized President Joe Biden’s ongoing decisions regarding the withdrawal of U.S. troops from Afghanistan following a Taliban takeover.

-Biden addressed the nation Monday afternoon to double-down on his decision to continue withdrawing U.S. forces from Afghanistan, placing the blame on Afghanistan political leaders who “gave up and fled the country” and a collapse of the Afghanistan military.
+Biden addressed the nation Monday to double-down on his decision to continue withdrawing U.S. forces from Afghanistan, placing the blame on political leaders in Afghanistan who “gave up and fled the country” and a collapse of the Afghanistan military.
 The U.S. embassy was fully evacuated by Sunday evening following the takeover, and Biden said Monday 6,000 troops will be deployed to continue withdrawing U.S. personnel.

 Sen. Richard Burr, a Republican and former chairman of the Senate Select Committee on Intelligence, said he did not agree with Biden’s decision to withdraw U.S. forces as he was concerned his administration, like former President Donald Trump’s administration, had not fully considered the consequences of doing so prematurely.
 He criticized the current administration for not presenting Congress and the American people with a plan.